bigbrett/wssha256engine/README.md

     Loaded: (wssha256engine) A test engine for the ws sha256 hardware encryption module, on the Xilinx ZYNQ7000 [ available ]

-**Note** You may get an error complaining that `ERROR: Digest is empty!
-(NID = 0)`.
-I'm investigating the cause of this, however the engine still loads properly and it does not seem to affect the functionality of the test program

 ## Testing the engine
 ### Quck test
 A quick and easy test goes like this, where the resultant digest values should be identical: